netantman/machine-learning/meta-learning/ML-workflow.md

     - box plots (for outlier detection): on $X$ and/or $y$
     - [scatter plots](data/scatter-further-note.ipynb) between $X$ and $y$
         - works particularly well for low-dimensional $X$;
-        - for high-dimensional $X$, maybe a slice of data), .
+        - for high-dimensional $X$, maybe a slice of data, or after dimension reduction.
 - **Correlations**: among $X$ and between $X$ and $y$; good to also show scatter plots.
 - **Outlier detection**: z-score, interquartile range (IQR)
 - **Dimension reduction**: Inspect principle directions and principle components for insights - [PCA](../unsupervised-learning/PCA.ipynb)